Benjamin-compute/Breast-Cancer-Prediction__Comparing-4-ML-Algorithms/README.md

 # **About:**

-* The goal is project is to find the best model that performs the best in diagnozing breast cancer, determining whether the cancer tumors  are benign (non-cancerous) or malignant (cancerous)
+* The goal of this project is to find the most optimal model that performs the best in diagnosing breast cancer, determining whether the cancer tumors are benign (non-cancerous) or malignant (cancerous)
 * Although, this is a .csv multivariate dataset, the features were computed from a digitized image of a fine needle aspirate (FNA) of breast mass, using varying techniques in Linear Programming

 # **Data:**